-Based on our overall performance during 2015, our Board of Directors determined that we achieved 90% of our company goals for 2015.
+Based on our overall performance during 2016, our Board of Directors determined that we achieved 112.5% of our Company goals for 2016.

-The individual objectives in 2015 assigned to our named executive officers other than our Chief Executive Officer were as follows:
+The individual objectives in 2016 assigned to our named executive officers other than our Chief Executive Officer were as follows:

 Jeffrey T. Walsh.
 Mr. Walsh was assigned objectives related to (1) providing leadership for the Company, (2) increasing operational capacity and efficiency, and (3) identifying and executing strategic transactions intended to enhance stockholder value, including business development.
+The Compensation Committee determined that Mr. Walsh achieved 100% of his individual objectives in 2016.

 David Davidson, M.D.
-Dr. Davidson was assigned objectives related to (1) establishing the strategy for each of our clinical development programs, (2) achieving clinical milestones relating to development and potential FDA and EMA approval, (3) supporting various regulatory objectives, and (4) developing and executing medical affairs plan.
+Dr. Davidson was assigned objectives related to (1) executing the strategy for each of our clinical development programs, (2) achieving clinical milestones relating to development and potential FDA and EMA approval, (3) supporting various regulatory objectives, and (4) executing a medical affairs plan.
+The Compensation Committee determined that Dr. Davidson achieved 100% of his individual objectives in 2016.

 Philip Gregory, D. Phil.
-Dr. Gregory was assigned objectives related to (1) developing a strategic plan for pipeline development, and (2) directing preclinical development and advancing identified product candidates.
+Dr. Gregory was assigned objectives related to (1) executing a strategic plan for pipeline development, and (2) directing preclinical development and advancing identified product candidates.
+The Compensation Committee determined that Dr. Gregory achieved 100% of his individual objectives in 2016.